“The world is full of suffering, but it is also full of overcoming it.”

 And prove himself he did.
 2019 turned out to be the best year of Waller’s career and he further cemented his status in the NFL with an even more impressive campaign in 2020.

 Waller draws a lot of attention for his on field talents, and deservedly so, but it’s his transformation that’s perhaps even more impressive than the type of player he’s become.

 Unless you were living under a rock in 2008, you probably heard about Tiger Woods and the shocking marriage scandal that dominated news cycles for months.

 Up until 2008, Woods had a completely spotless reputation.
 On the course he was viewed as a killer who did whatever it took to win.
 Off the course, he was viewed as a shining knight who never made a false step in his personal life.

 However, these sentiments vanished overnight when it surfaced that he had cheated with a total of 120 women during his five year marriage to Erin Nordegren.
-The world turned their backs on him, and deservedly so — he had fucked up, and not in a minor way.
+The world turned their backs on him, and deservedly so — he had screwed up, and not in a minor way.

 After the public humiliation, Woods checked himself into a sex rehabilitation center and wrestled with the demons that led to his marriage ending in such devastating fashion.

 However, more pain lay ahead for Woods.
 For the next decade of his life, Woods would spend his time returning to golf and then disappearing again, mostly due to recurring injuries to his back.